 - Participatory Policy-Making

 G. Public budgets and expenditures – Transparent, accountable, effective and efficient public financial management is key to good governance.
-The tools in this section of the toolkit are designed to help citizens understand and influence decisions about the allocation of public resources, monitor public spending and hold government actors accountable for their management of public financial resources.
+The tools in this section will help citizens understand and influence decisions about the allocation of public resources, monitor public spending and hold governments accountable for their management of public financial resources.

 - Full Introduction to Public Budgets and Expenditures